The Waves have maintained better than a 3.0 GPA for nearly five full years at this point.

-Two-time PCSC Coach of the Year Nick Rodionoff is entering his 17th season at the helm of the Pepperdine swimming and diving program in 2016-17.
-Under his leadership, he has elevated the Waves to a highly competitive level over the past decade.
+Two-time PCSC Coach of the Year Nick Rodionoff spent 18 seasons (2000-01 through 2017-18) at the helm of the Pepperdine women's swimming and diving program.
+Under his leadership, he elevated the Waves to a highly competitive level.

-His affiliation with the Pepperdine program, which spans four decades, runs parallel with the success of divers and swimmers he has coached on the high school and college levels.
+His affiliation with the Pepperdine program, which spanned four decades, runs parallel with the success of divers and swimmers he has coached on the high school and college levels.

-Since taking over as head coach prior to the 2000-01 season, Rodionoff has guided the Waves to 12 top-five finishes at the Pacific Collegiate Swim & Dive Conference Championships.
-In 2008, Pepperdine had its best-ever finish under Rodionoff and tied the best finish in school history with a second-place result.
-The Waves have finished in third place five times under Rodionoff, including 2002 and 2009, when he was named PCSC Coach of the Year.
-This past season the Waves placed fourth at the conference meet.
+Rodionoff guided the Waves to 14 top-five finishes at the Pacific Collegiate Swim & Dive Conference Championships.
+In 2008, Pepperdine had its best finish under Rodionoff and tied the best finish in school history with a second-place result.
+The Waves finished in third place five times under Rodionoff, including 2002 and 2009, when he was named PCSC Coach of the Year.

-Rodionoff's swimmers own 12 school records in 20 possible events and have recorded 76 of Pepperdine's all-time fastest marks.
+His swimmers set 12 school records in 21 possible events and recorded 83 of Pepperdine's 105 all-time fastest marks.

-Rodionoff first came onto the Pepperdine scene in 1974 to coach the men's diving team and in 1987 he established the women's program, which went undefeated for five years.
-Prior to coming to Malibu, Rodionoff served as the diving coach to nearby UCLA from 1964-74.
+Rodionoff first came onto the Pepperdine scene in 1974 to coach the men's diving team and in 1987 he established the women's dive program, which went undefeated for five years.
+Prior to coming to Malibu, Rodionoff served as the diving coach at nearby UCLA from 1964-74.

-Rodionoff coached 36 high school All-Americans before retiring in February 1997 and two years later the new pool at Birmingham High School was named in his honor.
+Rodionoff coached 36 high school All-Americans before retiring in February 1997.
+Two years later, the new pool at Birmingham High School was named in his honor.

 Rodionoff also taught for the Los Angeles Unified School District for 39 years.
 In addition to his teaching and coaching career, he is also an accomplished photographer, known for his images of the Malibu area.